Av1352/Av1352/README.md

 ---

-## 🏆 Achievements & Contributions
+## 🧠 Impact & Signals
-- Kaggle competitions: top 10% in NLP & CV challenges
-- Open-source contributions to PyTorch & Hugging Face
-- Published technical blog posts on AI explainability and RL pipelines
+- Designed end-to-end ML systems from data ingestion to deployment
+- Built explainability-first pipelines for high-stakes domains (healthcare, misinformation)
+- Deployed and maintained multiple Streamlit-based ML demos used by real users
+- Strong focus on model interpretability, monitoring, and production readiness

 ---